What is a swap?

 What are network fees?

-Network fees, also referred to as miner fees, are paid to the miner for processing crypto transactions and securing the respective network.
+Network fees, also referred to as miner fees, are paid to the miner for processing token transactions and securing the respective network.
 Learn more.

-A trade could fail because of a sudden shift in the exchange price between the cryptocurrencies you are trying to convert.
+A swap could fail because of a sudden shift in the exchange price between the cryptocurrencies you are trying to swap.
 We recommend you wait at least 60 seconds before retrying the transaction.
 If you continue to encounter this error, please restart the app and check that you are running the most up-to-date version of the app.

 Network congestion and/or paid gas fees that are lower than the current network average may be the reason why your trade is still in “pending” status.